 If the answer to any of the above is no, resolve these issues before you invest in search engine marketing.

 Editor’s note: Don’t have a website yet?
-Build one in under an hour with GoDaddy’s Website Builder.
+Build your site in under an hour with GoDaddy.
 Includes online scheduling, text and email notifications, web payments and client management tools.

 Search engine marketing simplified

 SEM is another very effective method of bringing leads to your business.
 Make sure you understand what your customers are looking for and be there where they’re searching.

 Don’t forget, you’re often competing against bigger businesses that have easy-to-use quoting systems and a larger staff.
 With SEM, you can level the playing field.